Shaped/gpumgr/README.md

 ### CHANGELOG.md

 ```
-0.01a - 12/7/21 - the beginning, able to show stats for AMD GPUs
+0.01a - 12/07/21 - the beginning, able to show stats for AMD GPUs
-0.02a - 12/8/21 - able to show some stats for nvidia GPUs as well
+0.02a - 12/08/21 - able to show some stats for nvidia GPUs as well
-0.03a - 12/8/21 - service structure started
+0.03a - 12/08/21 - service structure started
-0.04a - 12/9/21 - fan control for amdgpu enabled
+0.04a - 12/09/21 - fan control for amdgpu enabled
-0.05a - 12/9/21 - some tidying up, build.sh updated for making release easier for me
+0.05a - 12/09/21 - some tidying up, build.sh updated for making release easier for me
-0.0.6-alpha - 12/9/21 - more tidying up for build stuff, version numbering now npm friendly
+0.0.6-alpha - 12/10/21 - more tidying up for build stuff, version numbering now npm friendly
+0.0.7-alpha - 12/10/21 - basic power and fan management for both AMD and NVIDIA now working
 ```
 ### TODO.md